-• VISUALISATIONS: Visualised data was found in five (5) of the seven (7) surveyed countries: France, Germany, Hungary, Spain and the UK.
+VISUALISATIONS: Visualised data was found in six (6) of the seven (7) surveyed countries: Croatia, France, Germany, Hungary, Spain and the UK.
 In Germany and UK use of the Open SDG platform facilitates interactive visualisations that permit filtering by various elements of the disaggregated data.
+Croatia uses a previous version of the Open SDG platform and its visualisations do not allow for filtering by disaggregated data.
 France and Hungary's visualisations are also interactive, with the French ones can be viewed by year.
 Hungary's data cannot be filtered either by year or level of disaggregation; on a positive note Hungary has a graphic comparing its data with that of other European Union countries, even where this shows that it is performing badly, for example on the number of women in the parliament.
 Spain's visualisations are of poor quality and are not interactive.